shunlog/OOP_lab_5/README.md

 ### Stats in JSON
 If instead you want to analyze the output in another program, say, graph it, you can obtain the data in JSON using the `json_daily_metrics` method.
+It will return an array, with metrics for each day.

-Here is an example of the output data:
+Here is an example of the output data for three simulated days:
 ``` json
 [
   {